Characteristic classes as complete obstructions

-\end{itemize} The relation $\simeq_+$ is an equivalence relation.
-Indeed, it is easily verified to be reflexive and symmetric, and is transitive as a consequence of Proposition \ref{propertiestypeofmorphisms} (1) and (2).
-It is also a congruence with respect to pointwise multiplication, again thanks to Proposition \ref{propertiestypeofmorphisms} (1) and (2).
-We denote by $[\psi]_+$ the class of $\psi:E\to A$ with respect to the relation $\simeq_+$, and by $[E,A]_+$ the quotient
+Note that he relation $\simeq_+$ is an equivalence relation.
+Indeed, it is easily verified to be reflexive and symmetric, and is transitive as a consequence of Proposition \ref{propertiestypeofmorphisms} (1) and (2) and of the fact that $A$ is abelian.
+It is also a compatible with pointwise multiplication, again thanks to Proposition \ref{propertiestypeofmorphisms} (1) and (2).